Tenancy by the Entirety for Brokerage Accounts

 For all other brokerages, couples should contact the firm directly to determine the conversion process.
 Some may accommodate the change through a title amendment, while others may require opening a new account entirely.

-Valid TBE ownership requires satisfying the six unities recognized under Florida common law: possession, interest, title, time, marriage, and survivorship.
+Valid TBE ownership in a brokerage account requires satisfying the six unities recognized under Florida common law: possession, interest, title, time, marriage, and survivorship.
 For brokerage accounts, the critical requirements are unity of time and unity of title.

 Both spouses must be original account holders who opened the account simultaneously.
 If one spouse opens an individual brokerage account and later adds the other spouse, the unity of time may not be satisfied.
-The Fifth District Court of Appeal addressed this issue in the Beal Bank litigation itself, where a Merrill Lynch account originally opened by one spouse and later amended to add the other was held subject to garnishment because it lacked the unities of time and title.
+The Fifth District Court of Appeal addressed this issue in the Beal Bank litigation itself.
+A Merrill Lynch account originally opened by one spouse and later amended to add the other was held subject to garnishment because it lacked the unities of time and title.

 The safest approach is to open a new joint account with both spouses listed from the outset.
 For an existing individually owned account, the couple should open a new TBE-designated joint account and transfer the assets rather than simply adding a spouse to the existing account.

-When the brokerage application offers TBE as a specific option, select it.
+When the brokerage form lists TBE as a specific option, select it.
 When TBE is not listed but the brokerage recognizes it through a write-in or phone request, use that process.
-When the application offers only JTWROS, do not assume TBE will be presumed.
-Contact the brokerage and ask whether TBE can be designated before completing the application.
-Selecting JTWROS when TBE is available as an alternative may permanently disclaim TBE protection for that account under the Beal Bank framework.
+When the form lists only JTWROS, do not assume TBE will be presumed—contact the brokerage and ask whether TBE can be designated before completing the process.

 Transfer on Death Restrictions

 Several major brokerages do not allow Transfer on Death beneficiary designations on TBE accounts.
 Schwab and Vanguard both prohibit TOD designations for TBE-titled accounts.
-Fidelity is a notable exception, permitting TOD designations on TBE accounts.
+Fidelity is a notable exception—it permits TOD designations on TBE accounts.

 This limitation is less problematic than it might appear.
 TBE ownership includes an automatic right of survivorship, meaning the surviving spouse inherits the full account regardless of any beneficiary designation.
 The TOD designation only becomes relevant after the surviving spouse’s death, at which point the account is no longer TBE and can be distributed according to the surviving spouse’s estate plan.

 Couples who want both TBE protection during their lifetimes and a TOD beneficiary for the surviving spouse’s eventual estate should consider Fidelity or Merrill Edge, both of which accommodate this combination.
 Couples who use Schwab or Vanguard can achieve a similar result by updating their wills or establishing a revocable trust to control the disposition of the account after the surviving spouse’s death.
-The TBE and Trusts article discusses how TBE interacts with trust-based estate planning.
+TBE ownership and trust-based estate planning interact in ways that affect both creditor protection and inheritance.

 Open all joint brokerage accounts as TBE from the start.
 Correcting the title later is possible at some firms but creates unnecessary complexity and risk.
 Schwab, Interactive Brokers, and Merrill Edge offer the most straightforward TBE application processes.

 Review existing joint accounts.
-If the account application offered both TBE and JTWROS and the couple selected JTWROS, the account is not protected from individual creditors.
+If the account form listed both TBE and JTWROS and the couple selected JTWROS, the account is not protected from individual creditors.
 Contact the brokerage to determine whether conversion is possible, or open a new TBE account and transfer the assets.

 Keep a copy of the account application and customer agreement.
 If a creditor ever challenges TBE status, the account documentation will be the primary evidence.
 The brokerage’s records of the account title designation should match the couple’s intent.